FAccT 2026/

 the scenarios

-This is where it lands.
+This is where disclosure gets complicated.

 the workshop